 Pinch the tissue just below the top so that it folds over the craft stick.
 Tie a small piece of craft string (approximately 4 inches long) around the tissue.
 Fold the top out so that it looks like sleeves on a robe.

 Add eyes and a mouth to the top of the sick.

 Wrap black, brown, or yellow craft string (approximately 24 inches) four or five times around three of your fingers.
 Tie in the center with a piece of string.

-With tacky glue, glue string to the top to the craft stick.
-After the glue is dry cut the string close to the stick so that it looks like hair.
+With tacky glue, glue string to the top of the craft stick.
+After the glue is dry, cut the string close to the stick so that it looks like hair.

 You can also use a brown or black marker to make the hair. (see the picture above)

 To make the fourth man, download and print the PDF of the fourth man.
 (PDF will open in a new window)